alivcor/airavat/README.md

 The setting `spark.airavat.dbTimeoutSeconds` dictates the timeout for Airavat to persist the metrics/data to the DB on a Job End event.
 All actions are best-effort and never guaranteed.
 Timeout is set to 120 seconds by default.

+Airavat retains several maps which hold job and query info.
+Most of the elements are evicted from the map automatically.
+However, if jobs are not attached to a SQL, or are not evicted because of a failure, airavat periodically evicts the maps to avoid creating a huge memory profile.
+The setting `spark.airavat.maxJobRetain` dictates how many jobs airavat can persist at any given moment.

 ## Contributing